v6nerd/pyhole/README.md

 - **No one-line installer at present.**
 - **Uninstalling with dpkg does not yet perform a 100% removal.**
+- The downside of pyhole being significantly more configurable is that there are many more settings when running pyhole-config, which may be daunting to newbies.
+Steps to mitigate this include most dialogs have an "If you are unsure, do X." to guide newbies.
 - Unlike whiptail, dialog does not draw correctly with PuTTY when using UTF-8 in its default form.
 Not exactly a pyhole issue; see <http://www.novell.com/support/kb/doc.php?id=7015165> for solutions.
 - The admin interface password is stored as an MD5 hash, as lighttpd's mod_auth requires htpasswd files use MD5.
 - Some options missing, such as --quiet switches.